calebclayreagor/calebclayreagor.github.io/_articles/density-clustering-pt1.md

 </div>

 This means that the evening rush hour represents the best opportunity to optimize efficiency/profits in these boroughs.

-Interestingly, the PM efficiency dropoff is also distributed unevenly across Brooklyn/Queens neighborhoods, with the airports (LGA/JFK) showing the worst packing efficiency and Bedford-Stuyvesant, Bushwick, and Long Island City showing the best efficiency:
+The evening efficiency dropoff is also distributed unevenly across Brooklyn/Queens neighborhoods, with the airports (LGA/JFK) showing the worst packing efficiency and Bedford-Stuyvesant, Bushwick, and Long Island City showing the best efficiency:

 <div align="center" markdown="1">